 The student owns copyright to his/her MSc/BSc thesis.
 The student who creates his/her MSc/BSc thesis (i.e., who writes the thesis and in that process makes the creative choices leading to the final wording of the thesis) owns the copyright on the work.
 Accordingly, copyright in the thesis is vested in the student who creates the thesis.
 This also applies to other student work products (essays, papers, reports, etc.).
 See Student Charter for more information.

 In some cases, a thesis is fully or partially created in the course of a commissioned study assignment or in the course of an internship.
 In that case, the student may agree upon an alternative ownership.
 If no agreement is reached, the student owns the copyright on the thesis.
 Moreover, if no agreement is reached, the thesis research, in some cases, cannot take place (see Open Access Thesis Policy).
 For advice regarding such contractual arrangements, the student may contact the legal department of the science group where they study.

-When the PhD candidate is employed at WUR (this can be Wageningen University or Stichting Wageningen Research), copyright in the thesis is vested in WUR.
-If the PhD candidate is not employed by WUR, and the copyright is not fully or partially transferred to his/her employer or a third party, the PhD candidates owns the copyright on his/her thesis.
-In case of co-authors chapters of the PhD thesis, the copyright is owned by all authors.
+When the PhD candidate is employed by Wageningen University or by Stichting Wageningen Research, copyright on the thesis is vested in WUR.
+If the PhD candidate is not employed by WUR, and the copyright is not fully or partially transferred to his/her employer or to a third party, the PhD candidate owns the copyright on his/her thesis.
+If chatpers in the PhD thesis are co-authored, all co-authors of those chapters own the copyright.
 If these authors are employed at WUR, the copyright of these chapters is vested in WUR.

-Is some cases, the PhD candidate is requested to transfer copyright to the commissioner of a PhD research project or to a publisher in case of scientific publications.
-For advice regarding such contractual arrangements, contact the legal department of the Science Group where the research is conducted.
+Is some cases, the PhD candidate is requested to transfer copyright to the commissioner of a PhD research project or to a publisher in the case of scientific publications.
+For advice regarding such contractual agreements, contact the legal department of the Science Group where the research is conducted.

 WUR owns copyright on protected datasets created by its employees.